katur/dotfiles/osx_setup.md

 Vim
 ---
+Add/move `.vimrc` to dotfiles repo if not already there.

-If adding vim config to dotfiles repo for the first time:
+If adding `~/.vim` to the dotfiles repo for the first time:

 ```
 mv ~/.vim ~/.homesick/repos/dotfiles/home/
 homesick symlink dotfiles
 ```

-To .gitignore in the dotfiles repo, add:
+To prevent committing temporary vim files and logs, make sure these are present in `~/.homesick/repos/dotfiles/.gitignore`:

 ```
 *.netrwhist
 *.swp